Alan Russell: Career

 After graduating from UC San Diego, Russell worked for 20 years in the hospitality industry.
 He freelanced newspaper and magazine articles while working on his novels, using the hospitality industry as a backdrop to some of his fiction.

 Russell's short story, "Married to a Murderer," was selected as one of 1997's 25 finest crime and mystery stories by Iblist Shortlist and published as the sixth annual edition. and was performed on stage in Carlsbad, California in April 2012.
 In 1990 Walker & Company published No Sign of Murder, which received a review from The New York Times.
 The work was followed by The Forest Prime Evil and comedic mysteries The Hotel Detective and The Fat Innkeeper which won him The Lefty award for best comedic mystery of the year, and a Critics’ Choice Award His novel Multiple Wounds, a psychological thriller earned him a nomination for both an Anthony Award and the Macavity Award for best novel of the year.
 Russell then published Shame, a novel of psychological suspense.
 His next books, Exposure, Political Suicide, and Burning Man, have been categorized as suspense novels.

 He wrote a screenplay for Disney of his novel St. Nick.
 A number of his novels have been optioned for film.

 Russell's novel Guardians of the Night (January 1, 2015) made it to number one on the Amazon bestseller list.

+Russell's twentieth novel The Dead Detective was published in November 2025 by Bloodhound Books.

 Personal life

 Russell's wife Laura is a licensed clinical social worker.
-They are the parents of three children, Luke, Hart, and Brooke.
+They are the parents of three children.